Juanes856/PruebaThales/README.md

 4. Finally ecexute the comand ng s -o, to load the view.

-after that the proyect must execute whit out problem
+after that the proyect must execute whit out problem.